All smiles as Britain's William and Kate meet Pakistan PM Khan

 They were whisked away under heavy security to visit the Margallas, the Himalayan foothills that nestle Islamabad, where they could be seen walking with conservationists in the sun.

+Kensington palace said they worked with more children from local schools to set up a leopard camera trap in the hills.

-William and Kate also met President Arif Alvi, and later Tuesday they are expected to attend a reception in their honour.
+William and Kate also met President Arif Alvi, and attended an evening reception where the couple arrived in a colourful rickshaw at the foot of the Pakistani national monument.

+At the reception, William donned a traditional South Asian dark-green sherwani, while Kate wore a green sequined evening gown with a matching scarf.

+"The UK and Pakistan share unique bonds and so it will always be in our best interests for you to succeed," William told the reception.

 Meeting young people and promoting education is one of their priorities for the trip, Kensington Palace has said.
 Nearly half of Pakistani school-age children -- 23 million -- do not attend school, UNICEF says.